Apply for a CTGTP dealer's licence

 After licence approval, regular routine GDP audits will be conducted to assess your company's continued compliance.
 The frequency of the routine GDP audits will depend on risk factors like the activities conducted by your company, and your company's level of compliance with the regulatory requirements.
 Unannounced GDP audits may also be conducted.

-Good Manufacturing Practice audits
+Good Manufacturing Practice Inspections

 Compliance to the HSA Guidelines on Good Manufacturing Practice (GMP) for CTGTP is mandatory for a manufacturer of a CTGTP, including those conducting secondary packaging.